 Being located near the busiest airport in the world was a real asset for us since almost everyone in the eastern half of the USA could easily book a non-stop flight to Atlanta and the prices were still a bargain at that time.
 We planned to host our first 10 AM to 4 PM seminar in Atlanta during the early spring of 2003.
 We figured that people could book a day-trip to Atlanta, take the subway from the airport, attend our seminar (including a free lunch) and be back at the airport before 5 PM.
 The price we had in mind was $199.
 With 100 people in attendance, our top line revenue would be $20,000 and we could net $15,000 after paying for their lunch and the facility.
 Everything was looking good except for one thing.

 The good news is that I had accidentally stumbled into to a field of study that I loved.
-The “big-picture” system of how our food affects so many things appealed to my Industrial Engineering mindset as I began to understand the absolutely mind-boggling global improvements that could be gained—-simply by beginning the process of having the human race return to the natural diet for our species.
+The “big-picture” system of how our food affects so many things appealed to my Industrial Engineering mindset as I began to understand the absolutely mind-boggling global improvements that could be gained — simply by beginning the process of having us Homo sapiens race return to the natural diet for our species.
 The bad news is that our Get-a-Life Seminar never happened.

 Discovering My Passion and My Final Career